 Are you sick of reading INFJ or INFP articles and feeling just as lost as ever?
 I’ve written articles comparing the two types, gone onto long discourses about the cognitive functions, and so on.
 But I think the answer lies in simplicity.

 Today let me break down the differences as quickly and simplistically as possible.

 Keep in mind, you will at times relate to both INFJ and INFP statements.
 The question is which is most natural to you?
-Which is your most primal/innate urge?
+Which is your most intrinsic urge?